 Cancellation Policy.
-I require a minimum of 48 hours notice (2 business days) for cancellations and reschedules.
-Do not assume I received your message until you hear back from me.
-Clients who do not provide 48 hours notice are responsible for full payment for the session, which I will charge to your credit card on file.
-Please note: insurance will not pay for missed sessions, so you will be responsible to pay my full contracted rate (your copayment + the amount your insurance would normally pay me).
+I require a minimum of 48 hours notice (2 business days) for cancellations.
+Clients who do not provide 2 business days notice are responsible for full payment for the session, which I will charge to your credit card on file unless you pay in your usual preferred way.
+Please note: insurance will not pay for missed sessions, so clients are responsible.

 Contacting Me.
 You can reach me at (415) 295-2150.
 If it is something that can wait until our next session, it’s best if we discuss it in person.
 I reply to calls during business hours (8a-6p), except in the case of a crisis, in which case I’ll call you back as soon as I can.

 *Please note: Email exchanges are reserved only for scheduling concerns, and for me to send you resources, articles, or referral information, if desired.
 Please reserve sensitive conversations for our scheduled time together.
 These are boundaries I have chosen thoughtfully and which I believe are in the best interest of both myself and my clients.*

 COVID19 and Illness.
 If we are scheduled to meet in person, please inform me in advance if you are experiencing any symptoms, whether or not you believe them to be symptoms of COVID19.
 I will do the same.
 Often it's safest to meet online that week, or reschedule.
 If you're feeling too poorly to participate all week, or you're staying home by my request to protect me from contagion, the fee will be waived.